How to Start a Small Business — 8 Strategies You Can Use

 But starting up in a bad economy isn’t necessarily the kiss of death – business giants including Hewlett Packard, Microsoft and Burger King all started up in downturns!
 So what’s the winning formula?
 Below are eight great actionable strategies to get you up and running and keep you afloat during those tough early days.

-1. Keep the Day Job
+1. Keep the Day Job while Starting a Small Business

 If you already have a job, it’s worth trying to launch your new business in your spare time – that way you have a steady income to cover your day-to-day costs.
 Gallup research conducted in 2014 showed that just 38% of one-year-old small businesses were the main source of income, while 51% of two- to five- year old businesses were the main income source, suggesting that many people ease gently into running their business full time.